Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

-The simplest way to seek a generally-covariant theory is based on the ``elastization'' of the "absolute" Lagrangian $\mathcal{L}\left[G,F\right]$.
+The simplest way to seek a generally-covariant theory is based on the ``elastization'' of the ``absolute'' Lagrangian $\mathcal{L}\left[G,F\right]$.
 Namely, we keep $\mathcal{L}$ unchanged and decide to regard $G$ and $F$ on the same footing, as dynamical variables subject to the variation procedure.
 As a rule, the theory based on $\mathcal{L}\left[G,F\right]$ would be non-satisfactory, both physically and mathematically.
 For example, if $G$ is the metric tensor, then the subsystem of the Euler-Lagrange equations resulting from the variation of $G$ in $\mathcal{L}\left[G,F\right]$ reads $T=0$, i.e., the symmetric energy-momentum tensor of $F$ would have to vanish.
 This is physically incorrect and in general mathematically incompatible with the remaining Euler-Lagrange equations (dynamical equations for $F$).
 As a Lagrangian for the total system $\left(G,F\right)$, the quantity $\mathcal{L}\left[G,F\right]$ would be strongly singular and the resulting system of the field equations would be over-determined and in general inconsistent.
 The standard historical way to overcome this difficulty is to interpret the original quantity $\mathcal{L}\left[G,F\right]$ as a ``matter Lagrangian'' $\mathcal{L}_{m}$ of the ``physical'' fields $F$ influenced by the ``gravitational'' (geometrical) quantities $G$.
-The total Lagrangian of the system $\left(G,F\right)$ is expected to have the form
+The total Lagrangian of the system $\left(G,F\right)$ is expected to have the form $\mathcal{L}\left[G,F\right]=\mathcal{L}_{m}\left[G,F\right]+ \mathcal{L}_{g}\left[G\right]$, where $\mathcal{L}_{g}$ is a first-order Lagrangian for ``gravitational'' quantities.
+This is just the minimal-coupling scheme for $\left(G,F\right)$.
+It turns out that realistic (practically used) $G$-s admit first-order variational principles invariant under ${\rm Diff}(M)$.
+For example, if $G$ consists only of the metric $g$, then $\mathbb{L}_{g}=R\sqrt{g}$, i.e., locally, in a chart $\left(U,x^{1},\ldots,x^{n}\right)$, $\left.\mathcal{L}_{g}[g]\right|_{U}=R\sqrt{|\det\|g_{ij}\||}dx^{1}\wedge\ldots\wedge dx^{n}$, where $R$ is the curvature scalar of the pseudo-Riemannian manifold $\left(M,g\right)$.
+Up to the ``cosmological'' correction proportional to $\sqrt{g}$, this Einstein-Hilbert Lagrangian is the only possibility. $\mathcal{L}_{g}$ is essentially a first-order Lagrangian because the second-order terms contained in $R$ form a total-divergence expression.
+There are also Palatini-like models (affine-metric theories of gravitation among them \cite{6-1,6-2,6-3,7,8,9}) where the gravitational degrees of freedom are described by the pair $\left(g,\Gamma\right)$, i.e., by the metric tensor and affine connection considered as independent variables.
+There are also minimal models opposite to the Einstein-Hilbert model, namely those based on the affine connection alone as a gravitation variable.
+Such theories were investigated by Eddington, Schr\"odinger and Kijowski \cite{15}.
+All those models admit first-order Lagrangians invariant under ${\rm Diff}(M)$.